-OmniSwitch 6400/6850/6855/9000/9000E
+OmniSwitch 6400/6850/6855/9000

-Release 6.4.2.R01
+Release 6.3.4.R01

-These release notes accompany release 6.4.2.R01 software for the OmniSwitch 6400/6850/6855/9000/9000E hardware.
+These release notes accompany release 6.3.4.R01 software for the OmniSwitch 6400/6850/6855/9000 hardware.
 They provide important information on individual software features and hardware modules.
 Since much of the information in these release notes is not included in the hardware and software user manuals, it is important that you read all sections of this document before installing new hardware or loading new software.

-Note: This release adds support for the new OmniSwitch 6855-U24X platform.
-The OmniSwitch 6800 is not supported in this release.
+Note: OS6800 is not supported in this release.